Tartrazine

+Production

+Tartrazine is made by azo coupling of sulfanilic acid–based diazonium salts with a sulfonated pyrazolone derivative.
+Nitrosamines (like NDMA) are usually not tested in batches of food dyes, even though they're a known risk in diazotization chemistry.

+History

+Tartrazine was discovered in 1884 by Swiss chemist Johann Heinrich Ziegler, who developed the yellow azo dye in the laboratories of the Bindschedler'sche Fabrik für chemische Industrie in Basel (CIBA).
+This was patented and produced in Germany by BASF in 1885 (DRP 34294).
+The process was first presented in 1887 in Chemische Berichte, the journal of the German Chemical Society.
+Although the structure proposed by Ziegler was not confirmed, he was able to develop an alternative synthesis of tartrazine based on the idea that a hydrazone is the tautomeric form of an azo compound (azo-hydrazo tautomerism).
+This production process was patented in 1893 (British Patent 5693).

 Products containing tartrazine

 Foods

-Many foods contain tartrazine in varying proportions, depending on the manufacturer or person preparing the food.
+Many foods contain tartrazine in various proportions, depending on the manufacturer or person preparing the food.
 When in food, tartrazine is typically labelled as "color", "tartrazine", or "E102", depending on the jurisdiction, and the applicable labeling laws (see Regulation below).

 Products containing tartrazine commonly include processed commercial foods that have an artificial yellow or green color, or that consumers expect to be brown or creamy looking.
 It has been frequently used in the bright yellow coloring of imitation lemon filling in baked goods.
 The following is a list of foods that may contain tartrazine: